omlahore/pomodoro-timer-extension/README.md

 To install the Pomodoro Timer Chrome Extension, follow these steps:

-1. **Open Google Chrome**: Launch Google Chrome or any chormium based browser on your computer.
+1. **Open Google Chrome**: Launch Google Chrome or any chromium-based browser on your computer.

 2. **Navigate to Extensions**: In the address bar, type or copy-paste `chrome://extensions/` and press Enter.
 This will take you to the Chrome Extensions management page.